diolemo/autodl-irssi-wiki/Options.md

 The rest are possibly self explanatory: **$(Category)**, **$(TorrentName)**, **$(Uploader)**, **$(TorrentSize)**, **$(PreTime)**, **$(TorrentUrl)**, **$(TorrentSslUrl)**, **$(Season)**, **$(Episode)**, **$(Resolution)**, **$(Source)**, **$(Encoder)**, **$(Format)**, **$(Bitrate)**, **$(Media)**, **$(Tags)**, **$(Scene)**, **$(Log)**, **$(Cue)**

 **$(Season2)** and **$(Episode2)** are two-digit season and episode numbers.

+## Wake on LAN (WOL)
+It's possible to wake up the computer before uploading the torrent (uTorrent webui or FTP upload).
+You may need to make sure your BIOS and network card have WOL enabled.

+wol-mac-address = 00:11:22:33:44:55
+wol-ip-address = 12.34.56.78  (or a DNS name, eg. www.blah.com)
+wol-port = 9 (defaults to 9 if you leave it blank)

+**wol-mac-address** is the MAC (or hardware) address of the computer's network card.
+Use ifconfig /all (windows) or ifconfig -a (Linux) to find out your network card's MAC address.

+If you have a router, then set **wol-ip-address** to your router's public IP address, and make sure the router forwards UDP packets to port **wol-port** (default 9) to your router's internal broadcast address (usually 192.168.0.255).